vosjo/sdb_manual/sed/zeropoint_derivation.rst

 Full example
 ------------

 Using the ivs python repository, we can derive zero points and the correlation between color and zero point using spectra from fx.
 CALSPEC.
-We assume that we have a file in which we list all systems together with the path to the spectrum, and the path to the phtometry file.
+We assume that we have a file in which we list all systems together with the path to the spectrum, and the path to the photometry file.
+The basics of the code is given below, and a more detailed script can be obtained: :download:`scripts/calculate_zeropoints.py`.

 Necessary imports: